-- Section-A : One compulsory question with 10 parts, having 2 parts from each unit, short answer in 20 words for each part.
-Total marks : 10 - Section-B: 10 questions, 2 questions from each unit, 5 questions to be attempted, taking one from each unit, answer approximately in 250 words.
-Total marks : 50 - Section-C: 04 questions (question may have sub division) covering all units but not more than one question from each unit, descriptive type, answer in about 500 words, 2 questions to be attempted.
-Total marks :
+- Note: The question paper will contain three sections as under - - Section-A : One compulsory question with 10 parts, having 2 parts from each unit, short answer in 20 words for each part.
+Total marks : 10 - Section-B : 10 questions, 2 questions from each unit, 5 questions to be attempted, taking one from each unit, answer approximately in 250 words.
+Total marks : 50 - Section-C: 04 questions (question may have sub division) covering all units but not more than one question from each unit, descriptive type, answer in about 500 words, 2 questions to be Total marks : attempted.